Research team

 PhD student at NIOZ (Texel) and Utrecht University since February 2022.
 After jumping from organometallic and computational chemistry during my BSc at the University of Tübingen (Germany) to atmospheric chemistry at Cambridge University (UK), I now ended up in chemical oceanography.
 I am interested in the dissolution of calcium carbonate in the water column.
 Specifically, my project aims to identify drivers of dissolution apart from the saturation state, through field and lab experiments as well as modelling approaches.

-@ben_a_cala »NIOZ profile »
+Google Scholar »NIOZ profile »

 Open positions